Kultikri: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Kultikri had a total population of 1797 of which 907 (50%) were males and 890 (50%) were females.
 Population in the age range 0–6 years was 89.
 The total number of literate persons in Kultikri was 622 (78.04% of the population over 6 years).

 Transport

-Kultikri is on the Rogra-Hatigeria Road which meet State Highway 5 at Hatigeria.
+Kultikri is on the Rogra-Hatigeria Road which meets State Highway 5 at Hatigeria.
 The Guptamoni-Kultikri Road and the Kultikri-Poradiha Road, both meet National Highway 49, converge on the village.
 More over, another two PMGSY roads which connect two corner sides.